guruthree/pico-superkey-board/README.md

 ### Usage

 0. Have a working Raspberry Pi Pico C SDK setup.
 1. Clone/download the repository.
-Don't forget to `submodule init` if needed.
+Don't forget to run `git submodule update --init`.
 2. Ensure that there is a symbolic link to [`pico_sdk_import.cmake`](https://github.com/raspberrypi/pico-examples/blob/13f89f628258b398ed07cf715ee3432e16e4e76a/pico_sdk_import.cmake) from the Pico C SDK.
 (If a symbolic link isn't an option, just copy the file.)
 3. Create a build directory, `cd` to it, and run `cmake ../`.
 (Or your build system equivalents.)
 4. Build by running `make`.
 (Or your build system equivalent.)